Menthalion/FateProvidence/README.md

 Character creation and progression is identical to the core Fates, except a new character starts with 2 extra refresh points that need to be spent on stunts / stunt families before play.

+Stress boxes used are Fate Condensed style 1 point each stress boxes, with tracks for personal and resource stress.

 ## Addenda

 ### Skill Categories
 *optional information*

 The skill list originated in an experiment with a 5x6 multi-column Fate.
 Multi-column progression math or a 30 item skill list turned out too crunchy to use.